How loud is too loud?

 Room Integrity Testing is required for any gaseous fire suppression system.
 Gas fire suppression systems work by releasing a gas agent into an enclosure and the gas then either reacts with the fire or reduces the oxygen level which then suppresses or extinguishes the fire.
 For a fire suppression system to work correctly the enclosure needs to hold the gas for a set period of time.

 Room Integrity Testing is used to determine if the room is capable of holding the gas from the fire suppression system successfully.
 On top of which, the test can predict how long it will take for the gas levels to be reduced to the point where a discharge of the system will be needed.
 Discharging a fire system can be both costly and disruptive.

-Yes - people can still work in the room during the test and the equipment will not affect the room.
-However, with door fan test equipment it's fixed to the frame for the during of the test that will prevent people from leaving and entering the room from when it's sealed in place until the end of the test.
+No - people can work in the room and the testing does not affect any equipment in the room.
+The door fan test equipment is fixed to the main door and will prevent people from leaving or entering the room from the point that it is sealed in place.

 Any room, particularly Electronic Data Processing rooms, often get disturbed by building service work and general building work.
 Should a small hole be made in the enclosure, or the room size changes, then a retest of the room integrity is required.
 British Standards recommend that Room Integrity Testing is carried out at least annually to ensure your gaseous fire suppression system will work correctly.